The dream about a Boutique Hotel in Andalusia and why France plays a big roll

 That’s when re-entered a long period of waiting.
 The former owner of the house didn’t seem to be delighted and I would lie if I would say that coming to an agreement had been a piece of cake.
 Rants, tears, heated discussions, understanding, misunderstandings, sudden fears which came up – in short, everybody’s emotions were a roller coaster and our families faced the hardest test ever.

-Come and join us at Cortijo El Sarmiento – your Boutique Hotel in Andalusia.
+Come and join us at Cortijo El Sarmiento – your Luxury B&B in Andalusia.

 We look forward to seeing you.